Services

 How Hearing Aids Work

-Hearing aids have small microphones that collect sounds from the environment.
-Inside the device, there is a computer chip with an amplifier that converts incoming sound into digital code.
+If you’re in the process of hearing aid selection, it’s helpful to review some terms and learn general information about hearing device technology to start.
+Hearing instruments transfer sound from the environment into the ear canal, through the auditory system.
+Digital and analog hearing aid devices are powered by either rechargeable or traditional batteries.
+Hearing devices have a small microphone that collects sound from the environment.
+Inside each device, there is a computer chip with an amplifier that converts incoming sound into digital code.
 The computer chip analyzes and adjusts the sound based on the programmed setting for hearing loss.
-The amplified signals are then converted back as sound waves and delivered to the ears through speakers or receivers.
+The amplified signals are then converted back to sound waves and delivered to the ears through speakers or receivers.

 Hearing Protection